 The school may be closed because of snow or ice.
-Students will be informed on Fox 2, KSDK-TV Channel 5, and KPLR 11 "Snow Watch".
-School may be delayed (snow schedule) with classes beginning one hour later than normally scheduled.
-Night students should check in the afternoon for closing status on the above channels or call.
+Students will be expected to attend on Zoom and labs may be rescheduled.
+Night students should check in the afternoon with their instructor for the status of class.
 All classes will be held on Zoom if there is a weather event so watch for communication from your instructor on those days.